MKZenit/Raymarching-HLSL-Unity/README.md

 # Raymarching-HLSL-Unity
-preparation for a game made with raymarching.
+Preparation for a game made with raymarching.
 Allowing a more mathematically than artistically described world.

 Let's experiment on how performant a raymarching algorithm can be in more and more similar situations than what is to come for the game.

+Most primitive SDFs are from this site : https://iquilezles.org/articles/distfunctions